 So next time you have a physical reaction to someone, ask “Am I in allowance or judgement?”

 If you find you're in judgement, say “Interesting point of view I have that point of view” and expand outwards and remind yourself “What if I had infinite, free choice?”
 Depending on what's going on, you might need to repeat this several godzillian times until the heat dissipates.

 What if being free from judgement allowed you to create the change you'd really like to see?

 What in your life right now has slapped you on the face like a wet fish?
 Is something going on that has apparently come out of nowhere and bitten you on the bum?

 Like being told to stay at home and restrict your activities for months on end with three kids, and then there's a power outage?
 Or something even more challenging?

 Whatever that is for you, when you find you're trapped in an "OMG this is terrible" cycle of stress and worry ask "What's right about this that I'm not getting?"
 And keep asking it over and over, even if you don't believe it or feel it.

-What if there was ALWAYS something right about a "bad" situation?
-Like rediscovering antiquated board games or actual books to keep everyone entertained.
+What if there was ALWAYS something right about a 'bad' situation?
+Like rediscovering old fashioned board games or actual books to keep everyone entertained.
+Or seeing the world from an entirely new perspective and reevaluating your life choices?
 How does it get any better than this?

 Listen to what people talk about.
-Especially these days.
 What percentage is a complaint or a problem?
 Trauma and drama?
 Ninety-nine percent?
 Or more?